Happy New Year! Now that’s out of the way, let’s see what’s on deck for this week in the vinyl and dance music world.

 Gibb’s and Black Lodge keep the vinyl spinning and the drinks topped off as long as you provide the records and good conversation.
 Gibb’s Hundred Brewing Company welcomes all vinyl on Sundays, while Black Lodge holds down your Wednesdays.

-If you’re into a bit of a drive, North Carolina’s Crywolf will be mixing tracks and dropping the bass at the Lincoln Theatre in Raleigh on Thursday, Jan.
-15. Myles Travitz is on the bill with him, but the real draw will be for Crywolf.
+If you don’t mind a bit of a drive, North Carolina-by-way-of-Los Angeles’ Crywolf will be mixing tracks and dropping the bass at the Lincoln Theatre in Raleigh on Thursday, Jan.
+15. Myles Travitz of Cary is on the bill with him.
 Justin Phillips is Crywolf’s real name (some of you local EDM-ers have undoubtedly heard this guy), and the Lincoln Theatre is sort of a homecoming for the once North Carolina resident.
-His music falls in that weird mixed-bag-of-genres, but let’s just call it dubstep.
+His music falls in that weird mixed-bag-of-genres, but let’s just call it dubstep to avoid any genre classification arguments.
 Dubstep with pretty vocals.
 It’s almost as if emo music mated with a Moog synthesizer, and added some bass.
 If it’s your thing, Crywolf is the man for you.
 Borgore is also on the calendar on Thursday, Jan.
 22, so get your glowsticks ready for that party, too.